Tasty Recipes for the Home Cook

 7. Meanwhile, use a pointed knife to cut the puff pastry 1/2-inch wider than the circumference of a 1-quart baking dish.
 Set aside.

-8. Add shrimp and scallops, and stir in heavy cream.
-Once the sauce boils, cover and simmer for 2 minutes or until the shrimp starts to curl and turn pink.
+8. Add the shrimp and scallops, then stir in the heavy cream.
+Once the sauce boils, cover and simmer for 2 minutes, or until the shrimp curl and turn pink.
 Remove from heat.

 9. Stir in lobster and crab meat.
 Reseason to taste.